amitmukh/visual-content-recommender/README.md

 ## Visual content recommender

-This repository guides users through creating a visual content recommender/search to search similar images using Amazon SageMaker and Amazon Elasticsearch
+This repository guides users through creating a visual content recommender/search to search similar images using Amazon SageMaker and Amazon Elasticsearch service

 ## How does it work?